-All couriers weigh and measure parcels whilst in transit.
-Any discrepancy found in the weight or dimensions that you have declared on Easyship will be charged by the courier at a premium.
+All couriers weigh and measure parcels while in transit.
+Any discrepancy found in the weight or dimensions declared on Easyship will be charged by the courier at a premium.
 Adjustments will reflect on your account within 90 days of shipment creation.

 - Explaining Weight and Dimensions Surcharges

-All couriers’ pricing structures are based around weight classes or tiers.
+All couriers’ pricing structures are based on weight classes or tiers.

 For instance, if you ship between 0 and 0.99 kg, you pay US$5, if you ship a parcel between 1 and 1.99 kg you pay US$8, and so forth.

 In this example, if you ship 1 or 1.8 kg it doesn’t make any difference: you will still have to pay US$8.
 But if you ship 1 kg instead of 0.99 kg you will pay US$3 more for only 0.01 kg of difference in the weight!